metio/yosql/yosql-website/content/logging/jul.md

   - java.util.logging
 ---

 The `java.util.logging` based implementation for a logging generator.
 It does not require any external non-JDK classes.
+All loggers use the [basePackageName]() as their base name.

 ## Tooling